Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Denominational Programs

-The Episcopal Studies Program provides a continuing Anglian/Episcopal presence with a broadly ecumenical theological school.
-The program offers a community of learning, worship, and fellowship within the Brite community.
+The Episcopal Studies Program at Brite Divinity School provides a continuing Anglican/Episcopal presence within a broadly ecumenical theological school.
+The program offers a community of learning, worship, and fellowship within the Brite Community.
+Our graduates will be trained to serve effectively in ordained and lay leadership positions in the Episcopal Church.

 Presbyterian Studies

-The Presbyterian Studies Program supports Presbyterian students who are in the process of discerning a call to ministry.
-By mentoring, providing a Reformed and Presbyterian focus, and enriching Brite’s work through relationships with the presbyteries of the Presbyterian Church (U.S.A.) and Cumberland Presbyterian Church, the program seeks to prepare students to meet all constitutional requirements for ordination or certification to ministry in Presbyterian congregations.
+The Presbyterian Studies Program supports Presbyterian women and men who are in the process of discerning a call to ministry.
+By mentoring, providing a Reformed and Presbyterian focus, and enriching Brite’s work through relationships with the presbyteries of the Presbyterian Church (U.S.A.) and the Cumberland Presbyterian Church, as well as Austin Presbyterian Theological Seminary, the Program seeks to prepare students to meet all constitutional requirements for ordination or certification to ministry in Presbyterian congregations.
+The Program embraces students in all degree plans, but focuses primarily on those preparing for professional ministry in local churches as pastors or directors of Christian education.

 United Methodist Studies